 9 Reasons Why You Should No Longer Care About People’s Approval

-Approval Seeking Behavior… If you ask me, this is where many of our challenges start.
+Approval seeking behavior… If you ask me this is where many of our challenges start.
 When you are too concerned with what other people think of you, trying to please everyone, you lose touch with yourself.
 You lose your balance and you begin to lose control over yourself and over your own life.

 If we want to live life the way WE want to and not the way others would want us to, we need to let go of our constant need to control what other people think of us, we need to learn to let go of our approval seeking behavior.
 I know that this is not always an easy task to do and that is exactly why I decided to write about the 9 reasons why you should no longer care about what others think or say of you, to point out some of the things we all know but we just need to be reminded of from time to time.

 1. You simply can’t be liked by everybody

 No matter how much you try and no matter how “nice” you are with people, you simply can’t have everybody like you for there will always be people who will continue talking about you and your “inappropriate” way of thinking, behaving, breathing, dressing, living, etc.

 “You have enemies?
 Good.
 That means you’ve stood up for something, sometime in your life.” ~ Winston Churchill

 2. You can live a happy life without “their” approval